a-vvk/capstone_model/README.md

 AuraMetrics

-A custom multimodal fusion model for sentiment analysis, built as part of the 41004 Analytics Capstone project at UTS.
+A custom multimodal fusion model for sentiment analysis, built as part of a Capstone project at Uni.
 AuraMetrics fuses text, audio, and visual signals to predict sentiment, with the goal of applying multimodal analysis to retail customer feedback.

 Overview